kasraavand/opencv-webcam-corner-detection/README.md

-../corner detection
+:corner detection

-##this is a corner detection for linux web cam writen in python and open cv !
+##this is a corner detection program for linux web cam writen in python and open cv !